spoofax-shell-2016/doc/project-plan.md

 ## Methodologies and tooling

-During this project we will work using the Scrum methodology with weekly sprints.
+During this project we will work using the Scrum methodology with biweekly sprints.
 Our backlog and current- and completed sprints will be managed using [Trello](https://trello.com/b/u2aKQ12y/bachelor-project-spoofax-repl).
 Trello will also be used to communicate documents to the client and the TU coach.